History of San Jose, California: Founding

+In 1985, José Manual Gonzáles was elected alcalde, or mayor.
+He served until 1789.
+In 1797 he built the Peralta Adobe, which is now the oldest surviving structure in San José.

 In 1797, the pueblo was moved from its original location, near the present-day intersection of Hobson and San Pedro streets, to a location in what is now Downtown San Jose, surrounding Pueblo Plaza (now Plaza de César Chávez).

 In the ensuing years a number of Mexican Rancho Land Grants were confirmed within the lands now considered San Jose.

 19th century

 During the Bear Flag Revolt, Captain Thomas Fallon led a small force from Santa Cruz and captured the pueblo without bloodshed on July 11, 1846.
 Fallon received an American flag from John D. Sloat, and raised it over the pueblo on July 14, as the California Republic agreed to join the United States following the start of the Mexican–American War.
 Fallon would later become the tenth mayor of San Jose.
 It's unclear whether or not Fallon ordered all townspeople of Spanish/Mexican origin out of San Jose, as some local historians claimed.

 During the California Gold Rush period, the New Almaden Quicksilver Mines just south of the city were the largest mercury mines in North America (mercury was used to help separate gold from ore).
 The cinnabar deposits were discovered in 1845 by a Mexican cavalry captain, Andres Castillero, when he recognized the red powder used by local Ohlone Indians to decorate the chapel at Mission Santa Clara.
 Mining operations began in 1847 at what was the first operating mine in the province, just in time for the Gold Rush.
 The importance of the mercury industry at the time explains why the local newspaper is named the Mercury News.